rozsazoltan/audio-orbit/README.md

 - remember the last played local track between app launches
 - play saved internet radio streams from the Radio tab
 - favorite radio stations and filter the Radio list to favorites
+- select multiple local tracks with Ctrl-click or Shift-click, then copy, add, or delete them together
 - show a live radio visualizer with elapsed listening time
 - record the original internet radio stream bytes to timestamped files
 - remember the window size and position between app launches